Born to be recycled: a comprehensive population synthesis of the Galactic millisecond pulsars: Evolution model

 Then, we compute $M_2$ by knowing $q$ and $M_1$.
 Each pulsar has its birth mass $M_{\rm NS,i}$ drawn from a gaussian distribution such as

 where $\mu_M = 1.33 \ M_{\odot}$ and $\sigma_M = 0.09 \ M_{\odot}$.
-This distribution is derived from a fit of the Galactic binary neutron stars (BNS) masses \citep{opn+12,of16}.
-MSPs are very fast rotating NSs, therefore for $P < 6.5$~ms, we can not neglect anymore the spin-down caused by gravitational waves, see Appendix \ref{appendix:AppA} for more details.
+This distribution is derived from a fit of the Galactic binary neutron stars (BNS) masses \citep{opn+12,of16}. \matteo{Our independent sampling of progenitor mass and neutron-star mass removes the statistical correlation whereby more massive progenitors tend, on average, to produce more massive neutron stars \citep{sew+16}.
+This may influence the neutron star mass distribution obtained in this work.} MSPs are very fast rotating NSs, therefore for $P < 6.5$~ms, we can not neglect anymore the spin-down caused by gravitational waves, see Appendix \ref{appendix:AppA} for more details.
 We can define a triaxial inertia tensor which is diagonalized in the basis of its principal axes.
 These axes are denoted by $\boldsymbol{e}_1$, $\boldsymbol{e}_2$, $\boldsymbol{e}_3$ with the corresponding moments of inertia given by $I_1=I$, $I_2=I\left(1+\epsilon_{12}\right)$ and $I_3=I\left(1+\epsilon_{13}\right)$ respectively. $\epsilon_{12}$ and $\epsilon_{13}$ characterize the ellipticiy, i.e., the degree of deviation from perfect stellar sphericity.
 However, in our case we will only consider as if we had biaxial stars, which is sufficient for our purposes, as considering triaxial stars would significantly increase the complexity without providing additional physical insight beyond the key requirement that the stars is deformed, therefore we have $\epsilon_{12}=0$ and $\epsilon_{13}=\epsilon \neq 0$.
 Thus, for each NS, we draw its ellipticity $\epsilon$ from a log uniform distribution between [-13,-5], in order to have $\epsilon$ between [$10^{-13},10^{-5}$].
 These limits are suggested by the study of \citet{gc22}.

 SEVN also requires the metallicity of the secondary star.
 As it would necessitate to take into account the environment and the past of the binaries to have an accurate value taken for the metallicity, no assumption is made about it.
 The metallicity $Z$ is taken from a random log-uniform distribution between [0.0002, 0.02].
 Furthermore, still concerning the secondary star, SEVN also needs the initial ratio $\Omega_s/\Omega_c$, which is the spin frequency of the star over its critical spin frequency, we take it from a uniform distribution between [0,1].
 We chose a uniform distribution over all possible values of this ratio, as we found that the choice of distribution had little influence on the results.